 – The name of the insurer who holds your policy and the company who sold it to you (if they are not the same), along with related contact information.

 For example, you may have received a policy from an independent insurance agent, whose information would be listed on the insurance contract.

 In addition, the information of the company who issued your policy and who will ultimately be responsible for paying any insurance claims.

 – The named insured is almost always listed next.

 This outlines the person or people who are insured to drive the vehicle.

 Typically this includes the spouse if the policyholder is married.
 The named insured driver can be any number of individuals or groups, depending on your policy.

 – The policy period or effective dates.

-There are multiple pieces of data that may be listed here, however it is most common to see the year, make, model and VIN number of the vehicle(s).
+There are multiple pieces of data that may be listed on the auto insurance declarations page, however it is most common to see the year, make, model and VIN number of the vehicle(s).